f4zZy/Encrypted-text-communicator-Diffie-Hellman-protocol-/README.md

-# Encrypted-text-communicator-Diffie-Hellman-protocol-
+# Encrypted-text-communicator
-This is a simple end-2-end encryption communicator using AES.
+This is a simple end-2-end encrypted communicator using AES and Diffie - Hellman protocol.